krasimir/react-in-patterns/book/chapter-06/README.md

 ReactDOM.render(<Clock time={ new Date() }/>, ...);
 ```

 In the constructor of the component we initialize the component's state which in our case is just the current `time` value.
 By using `setInterval` we update the state every second and the component is re-rendered.
-To make it looks like a real clock we use two helper methods - `_formatTime` and `_updateTime`.
+To make it look like a real clock, we use two helper methods - `_formatTime` and `_updateTime`.
 The first one is about extracting hours, minutes and seconds and making sure that they are following the two-digits format. `_updateTime` is mutating the current `time` object by one second.

 ## The problems